Challenging Field Sobriety Tests In Tallahassee

-Field sobriety tests are not 100% accurate, and there are certain factors to make these tests questionable:
+Field sobriety tests are not 100% accurate, and there are certain factors to make these tests questionable.
+Challenge the results of your field sobriety test, call our defense attorneys today to discuss your options!

 The suspected drunk driver is expected to walk heel-to-toe to a point, turn around and walk back on that same line.
 It’s to test balance, but again, individual physiological factors can make this test unfair.
 If the driver is elderly, has back or middle ear issues, the driver could appear drunk, when they simply are without the ability to perform the test.